 Should the nations of the world with free market economies create a federal trading system as an alternative to free trade?

-Finally, the proposed federal trading system would establish a dispute settlement system for the citizens buying and selling within the common market.
-The rule of common law would govern world commerce rather than managed trade agreements.
-Economic freedom would reign.
+- Establish a dispute settlement system for the citizens buying and selling within the common market.
+The rule of law would govern world trade rather than managed trade agreements.

 A federal trading system would differ from managed trade regimes and other bodies such as the European Union.
 The purpose of the federal trading system would be to enforce basic rules of trade between individuals rather than nations.
 Government planning and intervention in the common market would be minimized.

 I suggest we use the convention approach to explore a federal trading system with other nations interested in joining the enterprise.
 With the help of the United States Congress, President Trump should establish a bipartisan U.S. Citizens Commission on Fair Trade to meet with other delegations at a Free World Convention on Fair Trade.
 These eminent citizens should represent multiple schools of economic thought.
 They would be officially appointed by the United States, but participate in their private capacity without official instructions or binding power.